prakharpd/CNN-Ensemble-Surface-Roughness-Model/README.md

 ### 1. Image Preprocessing

 * Image resizing and normalization
-* Data augmentation to improve generalization
+* No Data augmentation as each surface patterns are unique.

 ### 2. CNN-Based Feature Extraction